Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Inconsistent output

 If you are seeing voltage drop, do not only look at the alternator and battery.
 Check the ground path too.
+A strong battery or alternator cannot do its job correctly if the current path is restricted by a poor ground.

 Can a Bad Ground Make an Amp Go Into Protect Mode?